Deadfall LIVE! w/ Chelsea Peretti (HDTGM Matinee)

 L.A.

 James Coburn, right?
+Yes.

-The uncle, if I'm Uncle Lou or whatever, the idea that this is your right-hand man means you're bad at being a gangster.
+The uncle, if I'm Uncle Lou or whatever, the idea that this is your right-hand man

-They seemingly, this mafia owns a block, and everyone that is in the block is part of this like weird conman mafia.
+shouts shouts to mickey dolens from the monkeys who's in there everybody's as a personal salesman they they seemingly this mafia owns a block and everyone that is in the block is part of this like weird conman mafia but Are they just conning themselves all day?

-they're taking bets on like a neighborhood lottery, basically.
+They're taking bets on like a neighborhood lottery, basically.

 Which was very strange.

-But Nicholas, like they're all doing such a good job of being subtle about the crime they're committing.
+But Nicholas, like, they're all doing such a good job of being subtle about the crime they're committing.
+And Nicholas Cage is literally enormous.

+He's dressed insanely.
 He's screaming all of his lines, everything.

-I mean, if you did not watch the movie, I'm certain there's some compilation of his scenes.
+I mean, if you did not watch the movie,

+I'm certain there's some compilation of his scenes.
 Well, I mean, you have to find it.

 Here's a little taste of Nick in the Nick in the bar.

+Here we go.
 What's your problem, boy?
+I thought you were seven.

+We aren't that, baby.
 There's nothing to worry about.

 What the hell are you bothering me for?